Michael Kors owner lifts forecast on surging luxury demand after lockdowns

 “As the world reopens, we are pleased to be seeing better than expected performance from all three of our iconic fashion luxury houses,” Chief Executive Officer John Idol said.

-Bigger rivals LVMH (LVMH.PA), Hermes (HRMS.PA) and Gucci-owner Kering (PRTP.PA) have also benefited, with traditionally reluctant luxury product sellers investing heavily to build their online presence.
+Bigger rivals LVMH, Hermes and Gucci-owner Kering have also benefited, with traditionally reluctant luxury product sellers investing heavily to build their online presence.

 Capri expects annual revenue of about $5.15 billion, compared to previous forecast of about $5.10 billion and adjusted earnings to be between $3.80 and $3.90 per share, from $3.70 to $3.80 earlier.